aharita/engineer-to-leader/docs/manager-to-director/module-6/index.md

 *Making goals that aren't useless.*

 Bad OKR: "Rewrite the backend."
-(Output)
+(Output.
+Also, why?)
 Good OKR: "Reduce checkout latency by 50% to increase conversion."
+(Outcome.
+Money talks.)
-(Outcome) You shift the org from "Feature Factory" to "Impact Factory."
+You shift the org from "Feature Factory" to "Impact Factory."

 **Real-world scenarios:**

 * **The Laundry List:**
   * *Manager:* Has 15 priorities.
+And 5 "stretch goals."
+And a "moonshot."
   * *Director:* "If you have 15 priorities, you have 0.
 Pick the Top 3.
-Everything else is a 'Nice to have' that we will probably cut."
+Everything else is a 'Nice to have' that we will probably cut.
+I don't care about your moonshot until we land the airplane."
 * **The Alignment:**
   * *Manager:* "We are building a Chat feature."
   * *Director:* "The Company Goal is 'Profitability'.
 How does Chat help Profitability?
 It doesn't?
 Kill it."